Ajay Devgn- Ranbir Kapoor's Film Will Not Be A Rom-com; Inside Details Revealed!

 The Genre Of The Film Will Leave You Surprised!

-According to a Mumbai Mirror, this Ajay Devgn- Ranbir Kapoor film won't be a rom-com.
-Instead, it has an high octane action project.
+According to Mumbai Mirror, this Ajay Devgn- Ranbir Kapoor film won't be a rom-com.
+Instead, it will be a high octane action project.
 While we have already watched Ajay pull off some mind-blowing sequences, it would be interesting to watch how Ranbir pulls off this genre.

 The Film Will Hit The Shooting Floors By Year-end